mohibJV/djangobluemix/README.md

 $cf push <your app name>

-For automating the deployment of this starter template Django Python Application to Bluemix.
+To automate the deployment of this starter template Django Python Application using Deploy to Bluemix.
 Click the deploy to Bluemix Button.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](http://goo.gl/UWpUya)